sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

-- Experimental support for the rehomed (work in progress) IS-09 System API (originally specified in JT-NM TR-1001-1:2018 Annex A)
+- Experimental support for the rehomed (work in progress) IS-09 System API (originally defined in JT-NM TR-1001-1:2018 Annex A)
 - IS-07 Events API and Events WebSocket API implementation and updated nmos-cpp-node example
 - Experimental support for secure communications (HTTPS, WSS)
 - Bug fixes (with test cases added to the [AMWA NMOS API Testing Tool](https://github.com/AMWA-TV/nmos-testing))